tomasmark79/MarkWareVCMake/README.md

 MarkWare VCMake is a comprehensive, modern C/C++ project template designed for cross-platform development in Visual Studio Code.
 The template provides a robust foundation for both standalone executables and libraries, incorporating industry best practices and modern build tools.

+To safely use this template, you need to have at least intermediate knowledge in software development and be familiar with the technologies that the template uses.

 ### Key Features

 - Cross-platform compatibility (Linux, macOS, Windows)